Dantas11/Express.js-Note-Taker/README.md

 ## Installation

-To install dependencies, open a integrated terminal and run:

-npm i
+Download and install Node.js and npm

 ## Usage

 After installing the dependencies, run the application with:

 npm start

-URL for page:

 ## Licence